 About me

-If you are looking for someone who is a good listener with an empathic, non-judgemental outlook, I may be the person you are seeking.
+If you are looking for someone who is a good listener with an empathic, non-judgemental outlook, I may be the person for you!

 I strive to provide a friendly environment in which you can talk through those issues which you bring to therapy and help you come to greater awareness of what is going on.
-We will often explore the relationships which are causing difficulties and analyse how you deal with different situations.
+We will often explore the relationships and situations which are causing difficulties.

 Drawing on techniques from psychodynamic psychotherapy and other modalities such as CBT, systemic therapy, human givens, compassion focused therapy or solution focused brief therapy (SFBT), I offer open-ended or short term counselling to individuals.

 Working together we will build on the greater awareness that you have reached to work towards the solutions that are right for you.
-You will be encouraged to decide the direction of the therapy (with the help of guidance from the therapist) as well as its duration.
+You will be encouraged to decide the direction of the therapy with help from me!

-Sessions last 50 minutes; regular weekly meetings are recommended, though not obligatory (I sometimes agree with client that fortnightly sessions would work well).
+Sessions last 50 minutes; regular weekly meetings are recommended, though not obligatory (fortnightly sessions often work well).
 I also offer counselling sessions via the Internet (video sessions).
-Additionally, for those who prefer to walk and talk, I offer Walking Therapy, which usually involves my coming to a park or other area of natural beauty close to you and the sessions are conducted on foot!
-While I was uncertain as to how it might be seen at the start, this form of therapy has proven extremely popular.
+Additionally, for those who like to walk, I offer Walking Therapy (sometimes known as Walk and Talk), which usually involves my coming to a park or other area of natural beauty close to you and the sessions are conducted on foot!
+When I first started this, I was uncertain as to how it might go, but this form of therapy has proven extremely popular.

 Training, qualifications & experience